feargalr/TaxSEA/README.md

 differential abundance analysis  or correlation analysis output for microbiota data.
 TaxSEA takes as input a vector of genus or species names and a rank.
-For example log2 fold changes, or Spearman's rho.
+For example log2 fold changes or Spearman's rho.
 TaxSEA then uses a Kolmogorov-Smirnov test to identify if a particular group of species or genera (i.e. a set of taxa such as butyrate producers) are skewed to one end of the distribution .